-A tree removal permit shall be required for discretionary or ministerial (e.g., building permits) projects to authorize removal of any individual native oak tree not located within an oak woodland and/or for removal of any Heritage Tree.
+A tree removal permit shall be required for discretionary or ministerial (e.g., building permits) projects to authorize removal of any individual native oak tree not located within an oak woodland.
+A tree removal permit shall be required for removal of any Heritage Tree.
 An oak resources technical report shall accompany any tree removal permit application submitted to the County.
 The County may impose such reasonable conditions of approval as are necessary to protect the health of existing oak trees, the public, and the surrounding property.
-Oak tree removal permit review will occur concurrent with the environmental review process for discretionary projects or concurrently with other permit review and processing for ministerial projects (e.g., building permits).
-The County will prepare a permit application for ministerial review.
+Oak tree removal permit review will be integrated into the environmental review process for discretionary projects or may be processed as an administrative permit for ministerial projects.
 In addition to findings of consistency with the requirements and standards of this ORMP, the County shall make the following findings before approving an oak tree removal permit application:

-- The proposed action is consistent with the General Plan; and - The proposed action would not be detrimental to the public health, safety and welfare, or injurious to the neighborhood; and - The proposed action is specifically allowed by an oak woodland removal permit pursuant to this ORMP.
+- The proposed action is consistent with the General Plan; and - The proposed action is specifically allowed by this ORMP and implementing ordinance.